AICC/CMI-5_Spec_Current/cmi5_coursestructure.md

 * __Course__: A collection of assignable units, in a logical grouping, of learning content.
 A course is typically an internal data structure.
 Courses are often assigned to learners and tracked by the LMS.

 * __Course Structure__: A list of assignable units and launch parameters, with an implied sequence, representing a course.

-Experience API (XAPI): XAPI is a runtime data communication specification for learning content (AU) to send and receive data to an LRS.
+* __Experience API (XAPI)__: XAPI is a runtime data communication specification for learning content (AU) to send and receive data to an LRS.
 The XAPI specification is referenced by this document is used to define the data transport and the data model.

 * __Learner__: The end user viewing/using the learning content (Learning Activity).

-* __Assignable Unit (AU)__:  A learning content activity/presentation launched from an LMS.
+* __Assignable Unit (AU)__:  A learning content presentation launched from an LMS.
 The AU is the unit of tracking and management.
 The AU collects data on the learner and sends it to the LMS system.

 * __Learning Management System (LMS)__: A computer system that may include the capabilities to register learners, launch learning presentations, analyze and report learner performance, and track learners progress.
 LMS launching, reporting, and tracking roles are the focus of the CMI5 specification.
 The LMS shall have an LRS as part of its implementation.